apredeus/multi-bacpipe/tutorial/TUTORIAL.md

  | WT_rep2            | FA19    | 63.782   | 1.546    | 1.550     | 33.122 | 33.427   |
  | WT_rep3            | FA19    | 50.219   | 11.837   | 1.817     | 36.127 | 37.032   |

+The percentage of reads that don't map to rRNA/tRNA (multimap + 1_loc) is pretty close to "assigned" - meaning that the annotation does not miss any strongly expressed features.
+A larger difference would indicated that the annotation is missing some strongly expressed features (most commonly, ncRNA).

 ### Downstream processing

 After you've successfully completed the processing, you can use the obtained expression tables to get PCA, clustering, and differential expression analysis.
 A quick and interactive processing can be done in [Phantasus](http://genome.ifmo.ru/phantasus-dev/).
-Taking annotated table of counts (*FA19.annotated.counts.tsv*), we can upload the table to the web tool, normalize it (Adjust, log2-transform, quantile normalize), and run PCA analysis (Tools -> Plots -> PCA plot).
+Taking annotated table of counts (*FA19.annotated.counts.tsv*), we can upload the table to the web tool, normalize it (Adjust -> log2-transform -> quantile normalize), and run PCA analysis (Tools -> Plots -> PCA plot).
 This should give us the following plot, indicating clear separation of mutants from WT samples:

 <p align="center">
   <img src="https://github.com/apredeus/multi-bacpipe/blob/master/img/PCA.png?raw=true" alt="PCA plot for FA19 WT/misR KO RNA-seq"/>